waterlinked/waterlinked.github.io/docs/modem-m16/modem-m16-uart-interface.md

 ### Setting operational mode command

 To toggle between the diagnostic mode and transparent serial mode, users are required to send two "m" characters with a one-second interval between them.

-### Setting parrot mode
-Same as setting operational mode, but you have to type the character “P” (0x50) two times with a one-second interval between them.
-Then the modem will transmit all data it verifies as a valid incoming acoustic message.

 ### Setting power level
 This works in the same way as setting the channel, except you have to send the character “l” (small L) (0x6C).
 Also the user will only have 4 levels to choose from.